Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 EPCOR demonstrates a shared purpose in delivering reliable services, fostering diversity and inclusion, and caring for communities and each other.
 Discover more about our work as a socially responsible corporation that lives its purpose: Communities count on us.
 We count on each other.

-Rolling out casual analysis
+Rolling out causal analysis

 EPCOR’s safety record has been consistently improving.
 In 2022, the company’s total recordable injury frequency — a measure used across Canada and the U.S. of the number of injuries per 200,000 hours worked — fell below 1.00 for the first time.